asharabuhelweh/reading-notes/README.md

 ## description
 This is reading and summarizing the books and notes Website in GitHub.

-## Intro
-I'm As-har Abuhelweh, I'm 28 years old.
-I have a bachelor degree in civil engineering.
-I worked as a site engineer in Greater Amman Municipality.
-I have been apart of startup company in event planning .

-I decided to shift my career to software development, because its really important major with great future.

 ##  Code 102- Intro to Software Development
  | **Assignment Number** | **LINK**                                                                                                                 |